Finland’s development cooperation in Afghanistan

 Cooperation with civil society organisations

-In 2017, Finland is cooperating with five Finnish civil society organisations in Afghanistan: Fida International, the Swedish Free Church Federation in Finland (Frikyrklig Samverkan), the Finnish Red Cross, Operation Mobilisation and the Finnish Women Journalists' Association.
-Finland will fund civil society organisations’ development cooperation projects in Afghanistan with a total of just over EUR 500,000 in 2017.
+In 2017, Finland is cooperating with four Finnish civil society organisations in Afghanistan: Fida International, the Swedish Free Church Federation in Finland (Frikyrklig Samverkan), the Finnish Red Cross and Väestöliitto.
+Finland will fund civil society organisations’ development cooperation projects in Afghanistan with a total of just over EUR 600,000 in 2019.

-The activities of the organisations are focused on promoting the health and well-being of vulnerable people, teaching aimed at special needs groups, empowering ethnic minorities and training women journalists.
+The activities of the organisations are focused on promoting the health and well-being of vulnerable people and empowering ethnic minorities.

 Afghanistan has been a partner country of Finnish development cooperation since 2002.
 According to Afghanistan’s development statistics, considerable progress has been made, for example, in basic education and health care, but development has not been as positive in all sectors.